Rakshithkakathkar/netflix-gpt/README.md

 - Added constants file
 - Register on TMDB website, create app and get access_token
 - Made movie list api call to get movies and save in store using a custom hook
+- Added MainContainer with Video Background and Title
+- Fetching trailer details and video and rendering on screen

 # Features